grosscol/terraform-demo/readme.md

-# Ruby Templating Demo
+# Devops Terraform Intro

 ## Description
-Short demo presentation for Ann Arbor Ruby Brigade 2017-08-29.
+Short presentation for Lansing Devops Group

 ## Use
-Use arrows to advance slides at (grosscol.github.io/erb-demo)
+Use arrows to advance slides at (grosscol.github.io/terraform-demo)

-Alternatively, run jekyll locally